Famous lakes of New Zealand

 2. Lake Wakatipu

-Lake Wakatipu is New Zealand’s inland finger lake and is located in South Island Otago Region.
-Measuring up to 80 km, it is the longest lake in the country.
+The Wakatipu is another famous lake in New Zealand, situated in the South Island Otago Region.
+Measuring up to 80 km, it holds the distinction of being the longest lake in the country.

-Lake Wakatipu is shaped like a lightning bolt and considered to be a gem of Queenstown.
-It is surrounded by high altitude majestic mountains that are often snow-covered and low rocky hills.
+The lightning bolt-shaped Lake Wakatipu, considered a gem in Queenstown, is surrounded by high-altitude majestic mountains that are often snow-covered and low, rocky hills.

 lake wakatipu